 6. How Many Schools Should I Apply to?

-According to AAMC, the average number of schools students apply to through AMCAS is 16— but there’s no magic number.
+According to AAMC, the average number of schools students apply to through AMCAS is 18, but that’s only the average.
+But following what’s average gives you average results.

 Learn more: How Many Medical Schools Should I Apply To?